-- dichloropropane, 1,2 dichlorobutane and chlorobenzene. - Levin (1997)88 believes that the results of the labeled release life detection experiment on both Vikings backed the detection of microorganisms.
-If correct, this also may point to higher than assumed pressures, and the failure of Viking pressure instruments to correctly record pressure due to clogged dust filters. - We believe that MSL likely photographed life on Mars on its Sol 1185 to 1189 and later returned to it on Sols 1248 to 1249.
-This was shown on Figures 55 and 56.
-We are less certain that tree stump-like object seen at MSL on its Sol 1647 (see Figure 66B) was what it looked like, but we note that the object seen around Sol 1185 was observed during a period of extraordinarily high winter ground temperatures highs while that seen at in the late summer at Sol 1647 was observed during of period of record cold ground temperature lows. - Prior to MSL which used rockets for a controlled entry, the previous 4 successful landers all were downrange by 13.4 to 27 km, but 3 landers were lost since 1999.
+18/20.
+Evidence for life on Mars.
+Levin (1997)88 believes that the results of the labeled release life detection experiment on both Vikings backed the detection of microorganisms.
+If correct, this also may point to higher than assumed pressures, and the failure of Viking pressure instruments to correctly record pressure due to clogged dust filters.

+We believe that MSL likely photographed life on Mars on its Sol 1185 to 1189 and later returned to it on Sols 1248 to 1249.
+This was shown on Figures 71 and 73.
+Our belief was reinforced by the Journal of Astrobiology who contacted us and requested us to produce an article about.
+See Meteorological Implications: Evidence of Life on Mars?
+We are less certain that the tree stump-like object seen at MSL on its Sol 1647 (see Figure 82) was what it looked like, but we note that the object seen around Sol 1185 was observed during a period of extraordinarily high winter temperatures highs while that seen at in the late summer at Sol 1647 was observed during of period of record cold ground temperature lows.

+Prior to MSL which used rockets for a controlled entry, the previous 4 successful landers all were downrange by 13.4 to 27 km, but 3 landers were lost since 1999.
 All could have landed short.
-NASA has requested help with its modeling of the Martian atmosphere.
-True, Beagle 2 was eventually found after 11 years, but the record shows suspect alteration of the landing ellipse size and the full report was classified. - We believe that (if deliberate disinformation is not a factor) the problem of unbelievable low pressures lies with the design of pressure transducers and the failure of NASA to include a way to replace dust filters that clogged on landing. - During MPF pre-launch calibration of its Tavis transducer, both the flight and pressure sensor was inadvertently exposed to temperatures 30 K below their design limits.
+NASA has requested help with its modeling of the Martian atmosphere.77 True, Beagle 2 was eventually found after 11 years, but the record shows suspect alteration of the landing ellipse size and the full report was classified.

+18.21.
+Problems with transducer design and testing.
+We believe that (if deliberate disinformation is not a factor) the problem of unbelievable low pressures lies with the design of pressure transducers and the failure of NASA to include a way to replace dust filters that clogged on landing.

-See Annex G at http://marscorrect.com/ANNEX%20G%2010%20September%202013.pdf.
-It would also appear that MSL low temperatures reported are colder than the pressure sensor was designed to handle.
-See Section 14.6.3 and Figure 69.
+During MPF pre-launch calibration of its Tavis transducer, both the flight and pressure sensor was inadvertently exposed to temperatures 30 K below their design limits.
+See Annex G http://marscorrect.com/ANNEX%20G% 2010%20September%202013.pdf. would also appear that MSL temperatures reported are far colder than the pressure sensor was designed to handle.
+At the link just given for Annex G we show NASA Report TM X-74020 which states that the temperature range tested was -28.89° C to +71.11° C.